LorenzSchueler/sport-log/README.md

 - [migrations](migrations) SQL files and methods for server database
 - [sport-log-server](sport-log-server) central server backend
-- [sport-log-types](sport-log-types) rust types for use in all rust crates
+- [sport-log-types](sport-log-types) rust types used in all rust crates
-- [sport-log-types-derive](sport-log-types-derive) rust macros used in [sport-log-types](sport-log-types) and [sport-log-server](sport-log-server)
+- [sport-log-derive](sport-log-derive) rust macros used in [sport-log-types](sport-log-types) and [sport-log-server](sport-log-server)
 - [sport-log-scheduler](sport-log-scheduler) responsible for creating action events from action rules, deleting old action events and for garbage collection
 - [sport-log-ap-utils](sport-log-ap-utils) helper functions for rust action providers
 - [sport-log-action-provider-sportstracker](sport-log-action-provider-sportstracker) fetches new cardio sessions from sportstracker
 - [sport-log-action-provider-wodify-login](sport-log-action-provider-wodify-login) reserves spots in wodify classes
-- [sport-log-action-provider-wodify-wod](sport-log-action-provider-wodify-wod) fetches and saves the wod from wodify
+- [sport-log-action-provider-wodify-wod](sport-log-action-provider-wodify-wod) fetches and saves the wod description and result from wodify

 The flutter app lives in [sport-log-client](sport-log-client)